grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 }
 ```

 ### Step 6.
-Use custom object in scene
+Use the custom object in a scene

-Now your custom scene object `Counter` is ready to be used in scene.
+Now your custom scene object, `Counter`, is ready to be used in a scene.
 Create a scene that uses it:

 ```ts
 const myScene = new EmbeddedScene({